 The Opioid Addiction Epidemic

 Its not slowing down any time soon.
 According to the National Institute on Drug Abuse over 30,000 people died from synthetic opioids in 2017, and almost 15,000 died from prescription opioids.
+In order to help, it’s important to recognize signs of opioid withdrawal.

 When we think of the opioid epidemic, we often think of drugs like heroin and illicit fentanyl, but they are only part of the problem.
-This epidemic started with prescription opioids, and theyre highly addictive and can often turn people onto harder drugs like heroin.
+This epidemic started with prescription opioids, and they’re highly addictive and can often turn people onto harder drugs like heroin.

 How Did the Opioid Epidemic Begin?

 Pain management has been an important aspect of the medical field for years.
-During the Civil War, soldiers were primarily given morphine to help lessen the pain for their injuries.
+During the Civil War, soldiers were primarily given morphine to help lessen the pain of their injuries.
 Eventually, physicians started to realize that the soldiers were becoming addicted to the morphine, so they looked for another medication.
 It was then that they started using heroin to get people off of morphine, but heroin was even more addictive.
 Since then, there have been many pharmaceutical companies looking for ways to help people manage pain with non-addictive substances.

 Unlike the crack epidemic of the 1980s, which primarily affected the lower class, the prescription opioid epidemic was taking over the suburbs.
 Within a matter of years, middle-class people of all ages were getting hooked on the drug.
-Due to the way addiction works, they became dependent while developing a higher tolerance that often led to heroin use.
+Due to the way addiction works, they became dependent while developing a higher tolerance that often led to heroin.

 Prescription Opioid Signs and Symptoms